 Dr. Walter Roettger became the 16th president of Lyon in 1998 and continued the transformation that had begun under his predecessor.
-The 60,854-squarefoot Derby Center for Science and Mathematics was completed in December 2003; the Kelley Baseball Complex opened in January 2004.
+The Derby Center for Science and Mathematics was completed in 2003; the Kelley Baseball Complex opened in 2004.
 In 2001, the College was first recognized by U.S. News & World Report as one of America's "Best Liberal Arts Colleges" and since 2007 it has been ranked in the top tier of those colleges.
-Dr. Roettger retired as president of Lyon in June 2009.
+Dr. Roettger retired as president in 2009.

-After a nationwide search, Dr. Donald Weatherman, a former Lyon professor of political philosophy, became the 17th president of Lyon in 2009.
+In 2009, Dr. Donald Weatherman, a former Lyon professor of political philosophy, became the 17th president of Lyon.
 That fall, Lyon launched the Lyon Education and Adventure Program (L.E.A.P.), an outdoor program that takes advantage of the College's location in the Ozark Foothills and its close proximity to rivers, lakes, caves, and other natural attractions.

 On October 26, 2010, a fire destroyed Edwards Commons, which included the dining hall, student center, and student life offices.
-Temporary dining facilities were used until a new 44,000 square foot campus center, also named Edwards Commons, was completed in August 2012.
+Temporary dining facilities were used until a new campus center, also named Edwards Commons, was completed in August 2012.
 In fall 2012, the College began an assessment and prioritization of all academic and administrative programs, a process designed to position the College for sustainability and growth.
-In summer 2013, the Board of Trustees approved the reinstatement of the football program.
-In fall 2013, they approved a strategic plan to guide the College for the next five years.
-Key features of the plan are a revised core curriculum, centered on civic engagement, and a growth in student population to 800.
+In 2013, the Board of Trustees approved the reinstatement of the football program and a five-year strategic plan including a revised core curriculum centered on civic engagement and a growth in student population to 800.